joykangangi/En-Dictionary/README.md

 ### App Functionalities /how it works
 - One can search for a phrase e.g `kick the bucket` or a word `aseity` via a network.
+- One can read definitions and examples of their search queries.
+- One can read and listen to phonetics of words or phrases.
 - The app works offline with the help of caching
 - One can see and delete their search history
-- One can play a personilized word game from their search history. 😀
+- One can play a personalized word game from their search history. 😀

 ### Appyx
 Model driven navigation library library that provides a declarative approach to handle navigation in your Android app.